microsoft/Inventory-Visibility-Add-in-Examples/SUPPORT.md

 For help and questions about using this project, please **REPO MAINTAINER: INSERT INSTRUCTIONS HERE FOR HOW TO ENGAGE REPO OWNERS OR COMMUNITY FOR HELP.
 COULD BE A STACK OVERFLOW TAG OR OTHER CHANNEL.
 WHERE WILL YOU HELP PEOPLE?**.

+This repository only contains Inventory Visibility Add-in use cases and examples.
+For helps related to Inventory Visibility Add-in itself, please contact Microsoft support directly.

+You can find more references on Inventory Visibility's [Yammer group] (https://www.yammer.com/dynamicsaxfeedbackprograms/#/threads/inGroup?type=in_group&feedId=46697168896&view=all)

 ## Microsoft Support Policy